Resources for Adults

 Do you like a good story, but are too busy to commit to a book club?
 The Library presents a monthly series for adults.
 Come to hear great short stories read aloud followed by a short discussion.

-Please join us Thursday, April 27, 7- 8pm, at the Bedford Hills Community House, for Short stories, for adults, read aloud.
-This month June O’Neill reads A Perfect Day for Bananafish by J.D.
-Salinger.
+Thursday, April 27, 7- 8pm, at the Bedford Hills Community House, for Short stories, for adults, read aloud.
 Hosted by Heide Shilstone.

 Carolyn Nielsen read “Big Blonde” by Dorothy Parker

-Please join us Thursday, March 23 at Bedford Hills Community House for another evening of SHORTS.
-The meeting is hosted and discussion moderated by Heide Shilstone.
+Thursday, March 23 at Bedford Hills Community House for another evening of SHORTS.
+Hosted by Heide Shilstone.

 Gerardo Mendez reading “Evidence” by Isaac Asimov